Creating an Assignment in Blackboard

 Attaching Files to the Assignment

 Assignment Files allows you to attach a file to the assignment, for example assignment guidelines or a sample assignment.
-To attach a file, click on the Browse My Computer to attach a file from your computer, or click Browse Content Collection to attach a file that has already been added to the course content collection.
+To attach a file, click on the Browse Local Files to attach a file from your computer, or click Browse Course Files to attach a file that has already been added to the course content collection.
 Users can also drag a file from their computer into this area to upload a file.

 Setting up the Assignment Due Date